raspberrychris/cryptotravellers/content/blog/how-anonymous-is-bitcoin.md

 ## What Could a Crackdown on Cash mean?

 The issue of anonymity at the moment is not a key factor for choosing a coin at the moment.
-We are still in the early stages of crypto adoption and decide to invest our life savings into a coin that Snoop Dogg recommended as it has a Meme Dog on the front of it.
+(We are still in the early stages of crypto adoption and decide to invest our life savings into a coin that Snoop Dogg recommended as it has a Meme Dog on the front of it).
+All jokes aside, we currently have a privacy secure method of conducting transactions using cash.
+If this was taken away we would have to find an alternative.

 The main reasons for investing at the moment is to make more money and get rich.
 People are looking to make the most gains and are willing to put their money wherever it gets the most returns.
 However, if there was a crackdown on cash and it was removed from the system then there would be an overwhelming demand for coins to adopt more privacy centric features.